VirgileHenry/nerf/README.md

 It was created after seing how huge and complex other GUI libs were.
 The simple counter example with Iced is 8MB, and the whole repo is 60k lines of code.
 When I tried it out, the compile time was huge.
 The counter Nerf example is 5K lines of code (when I write this readme, this will increase in the future) and the executable is 2MB.

-I wanted something simple, and straightforward.
+I wanted something simple and straightforward.
 A lib that anyone could dive into, and understand how it works.

 ## Features

 For now, Nerf is in early development.
 Therefore, only a few types of widgets are currently supported.
+The main features are:

 - Widget tree system
 - Basic widget rendering